Small Business Saturday. . . Small Town-Big Hearts

 We have two gas pumps at Lynnville EZ Stop where you can also pick up lunch, a gallon of milk, snacks and other necessities.
 If you want cookies, cupcakes, pies and cakes to go, check out the Lynnville Bakery on Main Street.
 You can find antiques, soup, deli sandwiches on homemade bread, specialty cookies, ice cream and fancy coffee at Whitehorse Trading Company.

 We have the real deal Soda Pop Junction with award-winning burgers, a daily buffet, and plenty of space at the soda fountain for trading town news with local folks.
 (My wife sat on those same stools when she was a little girl.
 Don’t tell her I said so, but that’s been a while.)
-Used to be that residents had to drive out of here to work, but we’ve had a boon of sorts in the past few years with small businesses cropping up, providing jobs that keep us close to home and to each other.
+Used to be that residents had to drive out of here to work, but we’ve had a boom of sorts in the past few years with small businesses cropping up, providing jobs that keep us close to home and to each other.

 It’s hard to argue that we don’t have the best fried pies in all the land when you break into a peach or chocolate creation from the Lynnville Fried Pie Company.